Meghnath

 Meghnath is a filmmaker and activist working in Jharkhand for the last 40 years.
 He has been with the people’s struggle against destructive development.
-As a filmmaker, he has tried to document the voice of those sections of people who remain unheard.
+As a filmmaker along with Biju Toppo, he has tried to document the voice of those sections of people who remain unheard.
 Meghnath was awarded the prestigious 59th National Film Awards and 65th National Film Awards.